naturalis/puppet-stresstest/README.md

 Puppet module for stresstesting hardware tests are scheduled and run using the crontab, install mail functionality for reporting the test results.
-A good combination is using the ssmtp module, the garex/puppet-module-ssmtp is a good example.
+A good combination is using the ssmtp module, the garex/puppet-module-ssmtp is a good example. the disk tests logs to /tmp, the logs are combined and send to the root user.

 Parameters
 -------------